jupyter/jupytercon2023/cfp.md

-    A small thumbnail image (JPG or PNG) for our poster gallery (1280x720 pixels) A poster pdf file (preferred size: A2, 16.5 x 23.4 inches) A short description, which may include a link to an interactive site, such as a Voilà dashboard A short video (at most 2 minutes) introducing your project
+    A small thumbnail image (JPG or PNG) for our poster gallery (1280x720 pixels) A poster pdf file (preferred size: A2, 16.5 x 23.4 inches) A short description, which may include a link to an interactive site, such as a Voilà dashboard

 # Guidelines for proposing a talk or poster